-The irony is, your company’s sales people probably spend a good deal of time trying to convince your customers that installing or upgrading their IT solutions, physical security or audio-visual infrastructure will save them time and money, and improve customer satisfaction vs. leaving things the way they are!
+The irony is, that your company’s salespeople probably spend a good deal of time trying to convince your customers that installing or upgrading their IT solutions, physical security or audio-visual infrastructure will save them time and money, and improve customer satisfaction vs. leaving things the way they are!

 So, what are the typical justifications for staying on business software that is no longer a fit and that employees hate?